-As interest rates continue to lag, it is the County's goal to invest all funds in a manner that provides the highest investment return using authorized instruments while meeting the County's acceptable risk level.
+The County's goal is to invest all funds in a manner that provides the highest investment return using authorized instruments while meeting the County's acceptable risk level.
 In priority order, the primary objectives in investment activities shall be safety, liquidity, and yield.
+The County is seeing interest rates slowly increasing.
+Because of the upward momentum, the County has invested in many short-term securities to take advantage of the higher rates in the future.
 Please see Note B, on page 38 through 40, for additional information regarding cash and collateralization.

-Preserving the Pension Trust Fund and the Post-Retirement Employee Benefit Trust Fund is a major objective of Sussex County.
+Preserving the pension trust fund and the post-retirement employee benefit trust fund is a major objective of Sussex County.
 The County funds a defined benefit pension plan and a post-retirement Employee Benefit Trust for its employees; they are treated as fiduciary funds in the financial sections.
 The Pension Trust Fund is held with diversified, but complementary, investment managers.
 A pension committee, which meets quarterly, oversees the management of both plans and is responsible for making recommendations to the County Council regarding investments and funding.
-The County contracts with pension advisors to assist in providing the best strategy, protection, and investment guidelines for our pension.
-In fiscal year 2017, the Council approved lowering its assumed rate of return and adopted a formal funding policy to ensure the County's commitment to full-funded status.
-In fiscal year 2018, the County approved contributing an additional \$10 million above the actuarial required contribution.
+The County works with an investment advisor to assist in providing the best strategy, protection, and investment guidelines for our pension plan.
+In Fiscal Year 2017, the Council approved lowering its assumed rate of return and adopted a formal funding policy to ensure the County's commitment to full-funded status.
+In Fiscal Year 2018, the County contributed an additional \$10 million above the actuarially determined contribution.
+In addition, the County will be contributing another \$10 million above the actuarially determined contribution in Fiscal Year 2019.